forforf/oknok/readme.md

         host: couchsurfer.iriscouch.com  #location of data store
         user: ~                          #specific user data required (i.e., username/password)

-### Load the data stores:
+#### Load the data stores:

     require 'oknok'

     stores = Oknok::StoreTracker.new("/path/to/config/file/config_file_name.yaml")

-### And to get a "handle" on the native data store access object
+#### And to get a "handle" on the native data store access object

     store = stores.first   #we only had one store for this example store.store_handle     #=> CouchRest::Database object

+## Unreachable Datastores
 ### What if there's no answer for oknok (i.e., the store is down or unreachable)?

+Each oknok store will have a status associated with it, that will indicate whether the store was successfully connected or not.

+    #successful connection
     store.status_obj
-    #=> Oknok::StoreAccess::Access
+    #=> Oknok::StoreAccess::Access object

-Each store has a status object that identifies whether the store was accessible or not.
-Valid classes
+    #unsuccessful connection
+    store.store_handle
+    #=> nil
+    store_status_obj
+    #=> Oknok::StoreAccess::NotFound object

+Connection Status Objects:

     Oknok::StoreAccess::Access          -  Store was successfully accessed
     Oknok::StoreAccess::AccessDenied    -  The data store application denied access for some reason Oknok::StoreAccess::Unavailable     -  The data store application didn't respond Oknok::StoreAccess::NotFound        -  The data store application couldn't find the data store specified Oknok::StoreAccess::Undefined       -  Unable to determine the type of data store

+Important Note: Exceptions relating to connection failures are rescued and mapped to the appropriate connection status.
+This means you don't need all of your data stores to be available concurrently.

-##### Of course, this is overkill for accessing a single data store, what it's really intended for is
-to provide access to multiple data stores regardless of the type of store.
+Of course, this is overkill for accessing a single data store, what it's really intended for is to provide access to multiple data stores regardless of the type of store.